knative/serving/docs/scaling/README.md

 **NOTE**: These annotations apply for the full lifetime of a `revision`.
 Even when a `revision` is not referenced by any `route`, the minimal pod count specified by `autoscaling.knative.dev/minScale` will still be provided.
-Keep in mind garbage collection can also effect the lifetime of a `revision`.
-For more information see [config-gc.yaml](/config/config-gc.yaml)).
+Non-routed `revisions` will be garbage collected after 24 hours by default.
+This is configurable by `stale-revision-create-delay` in [config-gc.yaml](/config/config-gc.yaml)).
 If you want to save resources for a non-routed `revision` before it is garbage collected, you should manually delete it.